Exmaralda-Org/teispeechtools/README.md

         duration to assign to the `<w>`.
 If no transcription is possible, or transcription is disabled, the number of letters will be used to pseudo-align
-      - the `time` length of the utterance
+      - the `time` duration of the utterance.
+Setting the time to -1 (default) means that it will be derived from the document as described above.
-      - the `offset` of the utterance, i.e. the time of the first timeline event
+      - the `offset` of the utterance, i.e. the time of the first timeline event.
+Setting the offset to -1 (default) means that it will be derived from the document as described above.
       - `every`, a number of items after which to insert anchors